Soldotna to Homer

 Kasilof River bridge.

 Kasilof River State Recreation Site.
-10 camp sites, water, tables, toilets, hiking trails, boat launch and fishing, access to Tustemena Lake.
-Fee area.
+25 day-use sites, water, tables, toilets, boat launch and fishing, in Kasilof River Fee area.

 Access road to Johnson and Tustemena Lakes.
 Johnson Lake state campground is reached by short sideroad.
 50 camp sites, toilets, water, shelters, boat ramp and fishing for rainbow.
 Tustemana Lake is 6.5 miles.
 10 camp sites, toilets, boat launch, fishing for lake trout.
 Refuse deposit site.